evan47west/Bylaws/Bylaws.md

   2. Roll book numbers within an associate class shall be determined by a ranking system developed by the Associate Member Educator.
 This system shall be posted and available at all times throughout the pledge semester.
 The Associate Member Educator shall present the point system to the Executive Committee at the first ECM of the semester.
 The Executive Committee shall approve the ranking system by a majority vote.
 The Associate Member Educator shall then present the ranking system to the Chapter at the first GFM of the semester.
 The Chapter shall approve the ranking system by a majority vote.

 ### Section 5.
-All pledging shall be in accordance with the Rules and By-Laws of the International Fraternity, the Interfraternity Council, and the Rules of Georgia Tech.
+All pledging shall be in accordance with the Rules and By-Laws of the International Fraternity, the Inter-fraternity Council, and the Rules of Georgia Tech.
 All men pledged shall participate in the Associate Member Pinning ceremony and admitted through the rite of initiation provided in the Constitution and By-Laws of the International Fraternity.

 ### Section 6.
 Brothers of Delta Upsilon, duly initiated at other Chapters, who transfer to Georgia Tech, may apply for active status in the Georgia Tech Chapter after a period of two months enrollment at Georgia Tech.
 Their entry into active status shall be approved by a majority vote of those present and voting at a duly called regular GFM, said election to active status to take place not less than one week after their written application for affiliation has been presented at a GFM.
 The affiliated Brother would then be an Active Brother for the purposes of these By-Laws.